thewestlabs/VE-SyNC-Doc/README.md

 <a href="https://www.tindie.com/stores/westlabs/?ref=offsite_badges&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>

 ### Disclaimers
-- Victron Energy and all other trademarks used here are the property of their respective owners.
+- 1Victron Energy and all other trademarks used here are the property of their respective owners.
 - This device and software is provided only as a DIY project for your home, the developer is not liable for any damages caused by it.